snappyflow/sf-go-profiler/README.md

 - **pre-requisite**

-install and configure snappyflow agent on vm or as a sidecar in the container, as it is required to send data to snappyflow-apm
+  - install and configure snappyflow agent on vm or as a sidecar in the container, as it is required to send data to snappyflow-apm
+  - run below command to download or update sf-go-profiler package in your current project.

+    ```bash
+    go get -u -v github.com/snappyflow/sf-go-profiler/profiler
+    ```

 - **simple example**